Anilkumarray05/Freshmart-Grocery/README.md

 * CSS: For styling the appearance and presentation of the website, including colors, fonts, and positioning of elements.

 ### CONTRIBUTIONS
-Contributions are welcome!If you have suggestions for improvements or new features,feel free to open an issue or submit a pull request.
+Contributions are welcome!
+If you have suggestions for improvements or new features,feel free to open an issue or submit a pull request.
 ***
 Feel free to adjust any part of this README to better suit your needs!